Ami Clarke talk

 After you have watched the video we will then reconvene online for further discussion - please bring your questions!

-The Underlying is a recent body of work by Ami Clarke exhibited at arebyte gallery sept-nov 2019, that includes the works:
+The Underlying is a body of work by Ami Clarke commissioned by arebyte gallery in 2019, that includes the works:

 The Prosthetics (prosthetic optics, blown glass), sound work with Paul Purgas and sand drift - installation